alissalevy/FeedDemo-iOS/README.md

                                            object:nil];
 ```

-+ Below is a basic implementation that should be added in the class for updating the buttons according to the notifications (The Feed button should be initially hidden):
++ Below is a basic implementation that should be added in the class for updating the buttons according to the notifications (the Feed button should be initially hidden):
 ```objective-c
  - (void)timelineStatusChanged:(NSNotification *)notification {
     if (!notification.userInfo || ![notification.userInfo objectForKey:kIsTimelineAvailableKey]) {